penguinwang96825/Text-Classifier-for-UtaPass-and-KKBOX/README.md

 from bs4 import BeautifulSoup
-from selenium import webdriver from selenium.webdriver.support.ui import WebDriverWait from selenium.webdriver.common.proxy import * from selenium.webdriver.common.by import By
+from selenium import webdriver from selenium.webdriver.support.ui import WebDriverWait
 ```
   Note:
 1. If `pip install fasttext` doesn't work, look at this [solution](https://stackoverflow.com/questions/29846087/microsoft-visual-c-14-0-is-required-unable-to-find-vcvarsall-bat).